pvillaverde/calengram/README.md

 		id: '', // Instagram User ID
 		username: '', // Instagram User Email
 		password: '', // Instagram User Password
-	},
+		publishNoEvents: false, // Set to true if you want to publish story even if there aren't events },
 	discord: {
 		channelId: null, // Discord channel ID  (string.
 If null discord wont be used)